 For a complete list of courses and descriptions visit: COURSES

-PARA 101 Intro to Paralegalism
+PARA 101 Introduction to Paralegalism

 This required survey course is the initial course in a program designed to train the student for employment as a paralegal.
 The student is given basic knowledge of the role of a paralegal in the community, career opportunities, legal ethics, legal analysis, including case briefing, introduction to the law library and exposure to various substantive and procedural areas of the law.